 Forcing Insertion / Avoiding depart delay#

-- Make sure that all lanes are used for insertion i.e. by setting
+- On multi-lane roads, make sure that all lanes are used for insertion i.e. by setting

 - insert with a fixed departSpeed (numerical value) and set option --ignore-route-errors.
 Vehicles will be inserted with unsafe speeds at the specified time if emergency-braking would still allow collision-free dynamics